swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 If this button is highlighted in bright green and displays SAVE, there is information that has changed and updates in CNC12 need to be done.
 Pressing the **SAVE** Button will close the ProbeApp and the Cycle Start button needs to be pressed to update information in CNC12.

-If this button shows SAVE and a Tool Height Offset measurement is started with the **Measure** Button, the Measure cycle will take care of also saving the pending updates in CNC12 automatically.
+If this button shows SAVE and a Tool Height Offset measurement is started with the **Measure** Button, the Measure cycle will take care of saving the pending updates in CNC12 automatically.

 [Back](index.md)